 SC/F16/JR38 examined a total of 4,275 western North Pacific common minke whales with a set of 16 microsatellite DNA loci and the program STRUCTURE to assign individual to either J or O stocks.
-Samples were available from JARPN/JARPN II (1994-2014; n= 2,637)), and by-catches (2001-2014; n= 1,638), from different management sub-areas (SA) around Japan.
+Samples were available from JARPN/ JARPN II (1994-2014; n=2,637), and by-catches (2001-14; n=1,638), from different management sub-areas (SA) around Japan.
 Results of the Bayesian clustering analysis confirmed that the whales came from two genetically differentiated stocks, J and O stocks.
 The number of unassigned individuals ('unknown') decreased with the increase in the number of microsatellite loci used, and they were widely distributed.
 By using 16 loci, more than 90% of the individual whales were assigned to either stocks.
-Almost all of the individuals collected from the Sea of Japan side (SA6 and SA10E) belonged to the J Stock, whereas almost all of the individuals from both stocks.
+Almost all of the individuals collected from the Sea of Japan side (SA6 and SA10E) belonged to the J stock, whereas almost all of the individuals from the offshore North Pacific (east of SA7WR) belonged to the O stock.
+Intermediate areas (SA7CN, 7CS and SA11) contained individuals from both stocks.
 The SA2 was mainly occupied by the J stock.
 In SA2 the J stock was predominant (around 80% in proportion) around the year.
 In SA7CS and SA7CN the proportion of the J stock increase in autumn/winter and decrease in spring/summer.
 A phylogenetic tree of mtDNA haplotypes showed several clades but none supported by high bootstrap values.
 There was no stock-specific clade although most of the individuals assigned to the J stock shared a same clade.
 Most of the individuals assigned to the O stocks share clades where the J stock individuals were less frequent.
 The unknown samples were widely distributed through the clades.

 SC/F16/JR39 focused on the unique white patch on the flipper of the common minke whale to differentiate between J and O stocks.
-Animals collected from JARPN II research during 2012 and 2013 were used; assignment of individual whales to the O and J stocks was based on microsatellite analysis (n = 220).
+Animals collected from JARPN II research during 2012 and 2013 were used; assignment of individual whales to the O and J stocks was based on microsatellite analysis (n=220).
 The morphological differences in the size and pattern of the white patch on the flipper of each whale was examined.
 The length of the white patch along the anterior (ventral) margin of the flipper tends to be proportionally larger in O stock animals.
-The pattern of the boundary area of the white patch named as the "Grayish Accessary Layer (GAL)" was remarkably different between stocks.
-Of the total animals with "no GAL" type, 94% were J stock.
+The pattern of the boundary area of the white patch named as the 'Grayish Accessary Layer (GAL)' was remarkably different between stocks.
+Of the total animals with 'no GAL' type, 94% were J stock.
 Conversely, of the total animals with GAL expanding over the half the flipper width, 98% were O stock.
 It is concluded that there were clear morphological differences in the body color pattern of the flipper between J and O stocks.